Stakeholder Mapping: Methods, Benefits & Examples

 Where Does Stakeholder Mapping Fit Into Your Process?

 Stakeholder mapping is part of the stakeholder analysis process.
-And of course, stakeholder analysis is often part of the stakeholder planning, stakeholder engagement, and stakeholder management processes.
+And of course, stakeholder analysis is often part of the stakeholder planning, stakeholder assessment, stakeholder engagement, and stakeholder management processes.

-When it’s done well, stakeholder mapping can help you better understand and organize your stakeholders, as well as support stakeholder management and engagement objectives, like:
+Creating a stakeholder map can help you better understand and organize your stakeholders, as well as support stakeholder management and engagement objectives.
+This includes:

 • Managing your social license to operate

-• Improving efficiency (i.e. reducing risk and delays)
+• Improving efficiency by reducing risk and delays

 • Identifying stakeholder interests to support success and avoid conflicts